 A breach of these duties may lead to directors incurring personal liability or being disqualified from acting as a director or from being involved in the management of a company for a specified period.
 In some instances, it may lead to a criminal prosecution.

 The principal potential causes of action are: wrongful trading, fraudulent trading, and a claim for misapplication of company property / misfeasance.
-Directors are generally most cognizant of the wrongful trading offence.
+Directors are generally most cognisant of the wrongful trading offence.
 Wrongful trading is established where a director knew or ought to have concluded that there was no reasonable prospect that the company would avoid insolvent liquidation or administration, and the director failed to take every step to minimise potential losses for creditors.

 In addition to financial penalties, these offences can lead to a disqualification order for future directorships.

 The Pensions Regulator can exercise moral hazard powers over a connected third party that has acted in a way that has been materially detrimental to a defined benefit pension scheme of the debtor.
 The Regulator can currently issue a contribution notice against employers and their connected persons where relevant, demanding payment to remedy any shortfall in the pension scheme.
 Additional potential civil and criminal penalties were introduced in October 2021 under the Pension Schemes Act 2021.
+However, to date these measures have not been widely used.

 Further, the European Commission and the Competition and Markets Authority have the power to reach behind the corporate veil when fines they have issued are left unpaid by an insolvent debtor and where there is a structural link with an economic successor entity.

 Do restructuring or insolvency proceedings have the effect of releasing directors and other stakeholders from liability for previous actions and decisions?
+In which context could the liability of the directors be sought?

 Will a local court recognise foreign restructuring or insolvency proceedings over a local debtor?
 What is the process and test for achieving such recognition?
 Does recognition depend on the COMI of the debtor and/or the governing law of the debt to be compromised?
 Has the UNCITRAL Model Law on Cross Border Insolvency or the UNCITRAL Model Law on Recognition and Enforcement of Insolvency-Related Judgments been adopted or is it under consideration in your country?

-- If debt (or shareholder rights) compromised under the plan are governed by English law, the English court will only recognize/enforce the compromise in respect of creditors(/shareholders) subject to the foreign proceedings – owing to the so-called “rule in Gibbs”.
+- If debt (or shareholder rights) compromised under the plan are governed by English law, the English court will only recognise/enforce the compromise in respect of creditors(/shareholders) subject to the foreign proceedings – owing to the so-called “rule in Gibbs”.

 - For these purposes, creditors will be subject to the foreign proceedings if they were present in the foreign jurisdiction when the proceedings commenced, submitted a proof of debt or voted in the proceedings (among other things).